 But unlike other Sponsored Brand ads that could only be linked to your brand store or a page containing 3 or more of your products, video ads can be linked to a specific product detail page, thus featuring only one of your products.

-Where Will Sponsored Brand Video Ads Appear?
+Where Do Sponsored Brand Video Ads Appear?

 Based on keyword search, Sponsored Brand video ads will appear in a shopper’s search results.
-And if the shopper clicks on them they’ll be taken directly to the detail page of the product featured in the video.
+And if the shopper clicks on them, they’ll be taken directly to the detail page of the product featured in the video.

 Amazon Sponsored Brand Video Dos & Don’ts